Frequently Asked Questions

 How difficult is it to submit a claim and can you get help to do it?

 Our Claims manuals are easy to use and will help you through the process.
-In March 2022, we also launched our new claims form.
-It’s an easy-to-use document to help claimants in preparing and submitting claims.

 Most claimants are able to submit their claims without the need for professional help.
 However, with large or complex claims, it may be helpful to obtain the advice or assistance of a lawyer or other professional.
 If this assistance is reasonably necessary, it may be eligible for compensation.